The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Abbaye d'Abbeville.
 Source: Shutterstock="Colorful sunset over Ponte Vecchio bridge.">

 Florence currently sits as the capital of the Italian Tuscany region and offers travellers a plethora of sights to visit, activities to take part in, and cuisine to indulge in.
 You'll find a vast number of Renaissance architecture and art, an array of decorated basilicas, an array of museums, and artist tombs.
 These are a couple of things worth trying during your Florence stay.
 Florence stands as the capital of the Tuscany region of Italy and as such, the city offers visitors a variety of things to see, things to do, and food to eat. you'll find an array of Renaissance art and architecture, plentiful museums, artist tombs, and lavishly decorated basilicas. here are a few things worth doing while in the region.

 There are a few train stations in Venice to start your route from including Venezia Mestre, Venezia Santa Lucia and Venice.
 In Florence you have a few train station options to choose from for your arrival including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.

 Omio customers travelling this route depart most frequently from Venezia Mestre and arrive in Firenze Santa Maria Novella.

-Passengers board their train most frequently from Venezia Mestre and travel around 5 mile (s) / 8 km from the city centre to this train station.
+Passengers booking this route most frequently board their trains from Venezia Mestre and need to travel around 5.6 miles (9.1 km) from the city centre to get to this train station.

-Passengers travelling this route most often arrive at Firenze Santa Maria Novella and need to travel approximately 1 mile (s) / 1 km from the train station to the city centre in Florence.
+Passengers arriving in Florence most often arrive at Firenze Santa Maria Novella and need to travel around 1.2 miles (2 km) from this train station to the city centre.

 Here are some other resources that might have the information you need